Let's move on to anticholinergics.

 I already told you that it's used as

 an antidote in sarin gas exposure.

 in the central nervous system.

-So, pralidoxime and other drugs in it's class will act on
+So, pralidoxime and other drugs in its class

-Most people know what a scopalamine patch is.
+most people know what a scopolamine patch is.

 It's a very effective anti-nauseant.